shivangsanghi/node-examples/chatsystem/README.md

 2)'npm install' to install all packages/modules

-3)'npm run build' to build the application
+3)'npm run build' to build the application(run this command in new cmd prompt.it will watch the files)

-4)'npm start' to start the server
+4)'npm start' to start the server (run this command in new cmd prompt)